ryanvu/6c30912c/README.md

 > Lucide React (Icons)
 - Using Lucide React for icons
+- Icons are imported from Lucide React and used in `utils/icons.js`
+  - For one source of truth and importing from Lucide only in one place

 > Context API
 - Using the Context API to manage the state of the app